The Longmont-based adventure startup Kokopelli has seen a spike in sales due to the pandemic and needed room to grow to meet demand.

 COVID “gave us a good push,“ said RefiJet’s CEO.
 “We grew from doing about 1,000 loans a month in 2019 to doing 2,000 loans each month in 2020.”

 Entrepreneur Dakota Sheets, who launched Resolution Colorado at age 20 with just $300 in his pocket, shows doubters it was no joke.

 “We’ve always been supply-constrained as a marketplace,” said co-founder Kristin Langenfeld.

 Blake Eatherton’s two The Dnvr Coffee Co. carts can typically be found stationed in Wash Park on the weekends.

-Colorado startups reported raising a total of $42 million last month, which was down $82 million from September.
+Forty-two startups around the state reported raising a total of nearly $361 million last month, $36 million more than the prior year.

 The company laid off 18 employees in April and reduced pay for those that remained as business travel ground to a halt during the pandemic.